LIFEHUBBER

 What appears notable

-Based on the official model card, readers may want to notice the 1.25-bit Sherry quantization framing, 440MB model size, 33-language translation scope, GGUF link, Android demo, and phone-speed examples.
+The official model card is useful for checking the 1.25-bit Sherry quantization framing, 440MB model size, 33-language translation scope, GGUF link, Android demo, and phone-speed examples.

 Before using